EranMani/Unity-Level-Management/Assets/ReadMe.txt

 * Switching menus
 	- One option is to use the unity events in onClick to create an event of set-active to activate or deactivate menus.
 This option is not fit for scalable projects with great amount of screens

+* Dont destroy on load
+	- Loading a scene in unity by default destroys everything from the old scene and then loads up a whole new set of objects in the hierarchy
+	- In order to make the menus active during game play they need to exist in more than just the main menu scene.
+	  We need them to persist from the main menu
+	- When marking an object with don't destroy on load, it's made persistent across scenes.
+When loading a new scene, the object is not destroyed by default